Deutsch: Bedürfnisse / Español: Necesidades / Português: Necessidades / Français: Besoins / Italiano: Bisogni /

 Meeting the needs of customers and travelers is essential in the travel, transport and hotel industry, as it helps to ensure that customers have a comfortable and safe trip.
 By providing a range of options that meet customer needs, businesses can attract and retain customers, and ultimately increase their revenue.

-Related Articles
+Related Articles to the term 'Needs'

-Diner ■■■■■■■■
+'Standard' ■■■■■■■■

-Serving ■■■■■■■■
+'Serving' ■■■■■■■■

 Serving is the control point in which finished menu items are transferred from the production department . . .
 Read More

-Inclusive ■■■■■■■
+'Class' ■■■■■■■

-In the travel context, "inclusive" refers to a type of travel package or experience that includes a comprehensive . . .
+Class: In the travel context, the term \"class\" refers to the different categories or levels of service . . .
 Read More

-Product ■■■■■■■
+'Service' ■■■■■■■

-- In the travel context, 'service' refers to the various amenities, facilities, and assistance provided . . .
+In the travel context, \'service\' refers to the various amenities, facilities, and assistance provided . . .
 Read More

-Track ■■■■■■■
+'Trip' ■■■■■■■